KasparPeterson/fire/README.md

 ### TODO:

+- [ ] filter out credit payments before
-* use AI to categorise unknowns
+- [x] use AI to categorise unknowns
-* ignore duplicates in data ingestion
+- [ ] ignore duplicates in data ingestion
-* add tests and get to TDD
+- [x] add tests and get to TDD
-* add Rest API
+- [ ] add Rest API
-* add monthly trends per category
+- [ ] add monthly trends per category
-* each category needs to be the same color on every graph
+- [ ] each category needs to be the same color on every graph
-* click on a category to see all transactions in that category
+- [ ] click on a category to see all transactions in that category
+- [ ] use UI to categorize and save mappings